root2022IIITC/IIITC/README.md

 You can download our video stabilization dataset from [Google Drive](https://drive.google.com/drive/folders/1PKH6rn8U_I0EZbJdmjzStuMX1Ica4pWS?usp=sharing)

-We provide a real-world video dataset of the pre-print paper 'IIITCNET: Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization'.
+We provide a real-world video dataset of the pre-print paper 'Intra- and Inter-frame Iterative Temporal Convolutional Networks for Video Stabilization'.

 There are 140 pairs of synchronized videos in this dataset.
 Each pair of videos includes a jitter video and a stabilized video after hardware stabilization.
 The length of each video is about 15-30 seconds and frames per second is 30.
 The resolution is 1920x1080.